Nyne.ai API Get API key

 Idempotency and durability

-Because the handle is stable and polling is free, you can safely resume a job from its request_id after a restart, retry a dropped poll, or accept a duplicate callback without worrying about double-charging.
+Because the handle is stable and GET polling is free, you can safely resume a job from its request_id after a restart, retry a dropped GET poll, or accept a duplicate callback.
+Do not replace a status GET with another page POST on People Search.

 What's next